YangCatalog/search/INSTALL.md

 Rename the config.ini.example into config.ini and insert the right information about the MySQL database.

+**Tree information**

+/var/yang/ytrees should contain one .json file per YANG module (with the tree information).

 **Cron**

 There are no specific cron jobs.